 The Navy is regarded as an attractive neutral and frequently exudes a nautical or beachy atmosphere.

-When choosing decor for your front door and other outside accessories, you may emphasize the beachy theme.
+You may emphasize the beachy theme when choosing decor for your front door and other outside accessories.

 The Hale Navy paint of Benjamin Moore is a dark blue with subtle warm grey tones.